dqreator/Forward-Kinematics-6DoF-GUI/README.md

 # Forward-Kinematics-6DoF-GUI
 GUI to show control of a 6DoF manipulator using forward kinematics.

  >Details
- - the user enters from the two possible options which manipulator would like to use.
- - the user could change the joint variables in a Graphical User Interface and see the changes in the position of the manipulator graphically.
+ - The user is able to move the joins of a 6DoF robot manipulator and see in realtime the plot of the structure of the robot and the position of the end-effector.
+Aditionally, it has a button of reset values and it is possible to change between views.

 ### Modules